-The stress of the wedding together with all the procedure, paperwork and documentation makes the couple go through a period of great stress and tension, adding the uncertainty of the approval or denial of the marriage bond by the Spanish Government.
+The stress of the wedding, which involves the entire procedure, paperwork and documentation, causes the betrothed to go through a period of high tension.
+All this, coupled with the uncertainty of the approval or denial of the marital bond by the Spanish Government.

 What requirements must both spouses meet?

-- Money transfers.
+- Money Transfers.